andevrrr/anton-maritime-single-window/README.md

-# My Maritime Single Window
+# Anton Maritime Single Window

-This project is a small example piece of software known as "My Maritime Single Window", inspired by the European Maritime Single Window initiative.
+This project is a small example piece of software known as "Anton Maritime Single Window", inspired by the European Maritime Single Window initiative.

 ## Overview